shawntabrizi/substrate-collectables-workshop/1/3-storage-mapping.md

 ./target/release/substrate-cryptokitties --dev
 ```

-If we go back into the [Polkadot UI](https://polkadot.js.org/apps), we should see evidence of our
+If we go back into the [Polkadot UI](https://polkadot.js.org/apps), we should see evidence of our node producing blocks.

+Go to the **Extrinsics** tab

+[TODO: Write/copy instructions to test]